ruby/www.ruby-lang.org/en/news/_posts/2018-12-15-ruby-2-6-0-rc2-released.md

 Ruby 2.6 introduces the `RubyVM::AbstractSyntaxTree` module.

 This module has a `parse` method which parses Ruby code from a given string and returns AST (Abstract Syntax Tree) nodes, and a `parse_file` method which parses Ruby code from a given file and returns AST nodes.
 The `RubyVM::AbstractSyntaxTree::Node` class is also introduced.
 You can get location information and children nodes from `Node` objects.
 This feature is experimental.
-Compatibility of the structure of AST nodes are not guaranteed.
+Compatibility of the structure of AST nodes is not guaranteed.

 ## New Features